Rosacea Makeup Routine: Makeup Tips to Help Cover Rosacea

 2. Moisturize, moisturize, moisturize

 Regardless of whether your rosacea makes your skin dry or oily, remembering to moisturize is an incredibly important piece to your skincare regimen.
 Like your cleansing routine, make sure you select a rosacea-friendly moisturizer.
 Our Colorescience All Calm Redness Corrector packs a 3-in-1 punch by correcting, protecting, and addressing the needs of your sensitive skin.
-Daily moisturization helps retain water and thus reduces the typical irritation that comes with inflammation.
+Daily moisturization, and regular use of skin hydrating mists helps retain water and thus reduces the typical irritation that comes with inflammation.

 3. Use your SPF